cyberhiker/compliance-docs/PS-Policy.md

 * Employee terminations and transfers are reviewed at a planned frequency to verify that termination procedures and/or entitlement changes are conducted properly.

 ## 4.4 Access Agreements
-* All employees, contractors, and vendors must sign agreements to safeguard sensitive data prior to accessing [Company Name] information resources.
-The agreements must include the following:
+* All employees, contractors, and vendors sign agreements to safeguard sensitive data prior to accessing [Company Name] information resources.
+The agreements include the following:
  * Non-Disclosure Agreement
  * Acceptable Use Policy
  * Access Agreement
  * Code of Conduct Policy
 * [Company Name] completes appropriate access agreements for individuals (employees, contractors, and/or other third-parties) requiring access to organizational information before authorizing access to the company’s physical assets and electronic resources.
-The agreements shall be signed as part of the new hiring process and engaging third parties.
+The agreements are signed as part of the new hiring process and engaging third parties.
 * [Company Name] retains the agreements above with employee/contractor/user records.
 * [Company Name] reviews and update the agreements at least annually.

 ## 4.5 Third-Party Personnel Security
-* [Company Name] shall establish personnel security requirements for third-party providers (e.g., service bureaus, contractors and other organizations providing information system development, information technology services, outsourced applications, network and security management) and monitors provider compliance to ensure adequate security.
+* [Company Name] establishes personnel security requirements for third-party providers (e.g., service bureaus, contractors and other organizations providing information system development, information technology services, outsourced applications, network and security management) and monitors provider compliance to ensure adequate security.

 ## 4.6 Personnel Sanctions
-* [Company Name] must employ a formal sanctions process for personnel failing to comply with established information security policies and procedures.
+* [Company Name] employs a formal sanctions process for personnel failing to comply with established information security policies and procedures.
 * The gross negligence or willful disclosure of [Company Name] information can result in prosecution for misdemeanor or felony resulting in fines, imprisonment, civil liability, and/or dismissal.
 Unauthorized personnel are not allowed to see or obtain sensitive data.
-* [Company Name] must define and implement a process to monitor, identify, and sanction employees, contractors, and vendors who fail to comply with [Company Name] security policies and procedures.
+* [Company Name] defines and implements a process to monitor, identify, and sanction employees, contractors, and vendors who fail to comply with [Company Name] security policies and procedures.
-* [Company Name] must notify the [Company Name] Security Office (SSO) of any incidents of non-compliance with [Company Name] security policies and procedures.
+* [Company Name] notifies the [Company Name] Security Office (SSO) of any incidents of non-compliance with [Company Name] security policies and procedures.
-* The disciplinary process should not be commenced without prior verification that a security breach has occurred.
+* The disciplinary process is not started without prior verification that a security breach has occurred.
-* In serious cases of misconduct, the process should allow for instant removal of duties, access rights, privileges, immediate escorting and removal from the site, or termination, if necessary.
+* In serious cases of misconduct, the process allows for instant removal of duties, access rights, privileges, immediate escorting and removal from the site, or termination, if necessary.